LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 A - Sure
 E - Not sure.
 Should be correct as it helps in assessing if credentials are used or not.

+Access Advisor - Helps to see what services a user/role accessed.

 A distributed web application is installed across several EC2 instances in public subnets residing in two Availability Zones.
 Apache logs show several intermittent brute-force attacks from hundreds of IP addresses at the layer 7 level over the past six months.
 What would be the BEST way to reduce the potential impact of these attacks in the future?